 All relevant staff are trained in the use of epi-pens and inhalers.
-The school SENCO's have attended many training sessions regarding the recent changes within SEND and the impact this will have upon our school.
-As a result, the SENCO's are able to feedback to staff and make adjustments in the school to accommodate these changes.
+The school SENCO has attended many training sessions regarding the recent changes within SEND and the impact this will have upon our school.
+As a result, the SENCO is able to feedback to staff and make adjustments in the school to accommodate these changes.
 Training and CPD are important to us at Moorlands and this is seen as an ongoing process.